tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - **Correct Answer:** The Balmoral
 - The Dunstane Hotel
 - Hotel Novotel
-- Sheraton Grand Hotel ô Spa
+- Sheraton Grand Hotel & Spa

 ### Q: Jaguar Cars was previously owned by which car manfacturer?